Police chase ends homecoming parade in Macon

 Corum was eventually northbound and fleeing police on Sycamore Drive, according to a Tennessee Highway Patrol preliminary report.

-Corum was LifeFlighted to Skyline Hospital in Nashville.
-Shipley was treated for injuries at Macon Community Hospital.

-Witnesses said that Corum was swerving and driving in the direction of elementary-school kids who were in line to see the parade.

-While children were moved farther back or inside the school, second-grade teacher Brittany Johns was one of the last standing outside with a few children.
+While children were moved farther back or inside the school, Brittany Johns was one of the last standing outside with a few children.

 She took a step back, and Shipley made sure the man could not drive any further.